Billionaire Profile

 Early Life and Education

-Jon Stryker was born in Kalamazoo, Michigan, in 1958.
-He is the grandson of Homer Stryker, who founded the Stryker Corporation, a significant player in the medical technology industry.
-Stryker earned a Bachelor of Arts degree in biology from Kalamazoo College in 1982.
-He furthered his education by obtaining a Master of Architecture degree from the University of California, Berkeley.
+Jon Lloyd Stryker was born in Kalamazoo, Michigan, in 1958.
+He is the grandson of Homer Hartman Stryker, who founded the medical supply company Stryker Corporation.
+His father, Lee Stryker, died in a plane crash in 1976.
+Stryker earned a Bachelor of Arts degree in biology from Kalamazoo College in 1982 and a Master of Architecture degree from the University of California, Berkeley.
+He is a registered architect in Michigan.

 Rise to Success